 Manufacturers are faced with a much different workforce than they've traditionally dealt with.
-Whereas previous generations had more foundational knowledge, incoming generations need guidance and skill development programs to make them feel comfortable and successful in the industrial work environment.
+Previous generations had more foundational knowledge, incoming generations need guidance and skill development programs to make them feel comfortable and successful in the industrial work environment.

-In the second episode of The Voices of Manufacturing, Brian talks with Chad Hertlein, a Training Specialist from General Mills.
+In this episode of The Voices of Manufacturing, Brian talks with Chad Hertlein, a Training Specialist from General Mills.

 Chad believes that an investment in the people behind your manufacturing business is the most impactful way that you can improve production.
 By adapting your training programs to meet the needs of the current generations, you will create a happier and more productive workforce.

 A full transcript along with additional resources are listed below.